 There are also other conditions about which women enquire.
 Breech presentation is one.
 Provided a case seems suitable, I will show women a treatment which from week 34, they can administer themselves at home.
 (See the research article below, entitled “Treatment of Breech Presentation”.)

-Towards the end of pregnancy I can also teach you and your partner, some simple acupressure techniques for use from 36 weeks onwards.
+Towards the end of pregnancy, I can also teach you and your partner, some simple acupressure techniques for use from 36 weeks onwards.
 The application of finger or thumb pressure to specific acupuncture points can help your body prepare for labour, enhance contractions, help dilation, and assist delivery of the placenta.
 These are safe, comfortable techniques, which in the past have been taught by midwives at Derriford Hospital in Plymouth.
 As a result, partners consistently reported feeling more involved and useful in the birth.

 Pre-birth treatments are something else we can do at this stage.
 Beginning by week 36, these are given on a weekly basis to prepare in body and mind for labour, and specifically to help prepare the cervix and pelvis.

 Your midwife remains at all times the person ultimately responsible for the care of you and your baby, and I always encourage women to let their midwife know they are receiving acupuncture.
-Occasionally I might ask you to refer specific matters to her for further advice.
+Sometimes I might ask you to refer specific matters to her for further advice.

 Finally, does acupuncture treatment differ when it is given in pregnancy?
 In my own practice, there are four broad differences.
 I reduce the number of needles I use in each session.
 I devise a more gentle treatment.
 There exist a few acupuncture points which it is considered best practice not to use in pregnancy.
 Lastly, especially as pregnancy progresses, I have to pay increasing attention to patient comfort (treatment position, room temperature etc.).